jasondev01/soma-v1.0/README.md

 # soma
 soma - ad free anime website, stream anime without worrying about ads.

-**note:** if you find this project helpful, a star would be greatly appreciated before forking!
+**note:** if you find this project helpful, a star would be greatly appreciated.